 Our children are precious to us and with daily reports on the dangers that lurk out in our world today, it can be tempting to cosset them.
 But are we really equipping them well to cope in the future?
-Read on to find out Why letting your child take a risk may actually be good for them.
-This article is sponsored by Delphi Resort who know all about adventure and outdoors and how good it is for kids even small ones!
+Read on to find out why letting your child take a risk may actually be good for them.

-I don’t know about you but my childhood memories are about roaming free, most of the time outdoors, having adventures, building dens in the woods or back garden, only coming in to the house for a quick bite then dashing back out to play with my friends again.
+I don’t know about you, but my childhood memories are about roaming free, most of the time outdoors.
+We had adventures, building dens in the woods or back garden, only coming in to the house for a quick bite then dashing back out to play with my friends again.

-Working with young people over the last 30 years has shown Delphi Resort that getting from A to B – whether you walk, climb, kayak or zip wire – is easier if you work together.
-They work with families, school groups, company groups to help them build new skills and nurture confidence.
+Working with young people for over 30 years in outdoor education, Delphi Resort has shown that getting from A to B – whether you walk, climb, kayak or zip wire – is easier if you work together.

 #1.
 Children need to take risks to learn how to manage risks

 This is an essential part of growing up.
 When kids are playing and outdoors, they are making hundreds of decisions as they assess and determine the levels of risk they want to take.
 This is adding to their skills and their experience.

 So, through play, children acquire confidence, but also an awareness of limits and boundaries.
 They learn, in short, how to be safe.

 You May Also Enjoy 10 Thrilling Ideas For Action-Packed Family Days Out In Ireland

 #2.
 Regular time outdoors is good for your emotional wellbeing too